Also known as personality development, is a word people use as per their convenience.

-Osho has devised a technique to release your suppressed energy – not only anger but also sadness, depression and various other negative emotions.
-It is called “Dynamic Meditation”, and it’s one of my favourites.
+Osho has devised a technique to release your suppressed energy—not only anger but also sadness, depression, and various other negative emotions.
+It is called ‘Dynamic Meditation,’ and it’s one of my favorites.

 The proper technique to release your suppressed energy is called Dynamic meditation.
-You can participate in that meditation if there’s an Osho meditation centre in your neighbourhood.
+You can participate in that meditation if there’s an Osho meditation center in your neighborhood.
 The timings are from 6:30 to 7:30 in the morning throughout the year.

 If you live in Delhi, visit Osho Dham.
-They organise various meditation camps throughout the year.
+They organize various meditation camps throughout the year.
 Log on to OshoWorld.com for details.

 It was 1991.

 I was spending summer vacations in my village.
-One afternoon my father asked me to start wearing pyjama instead of trousers.
+One afternoon my father asked me to start wearing pajama instead of trousers.
 I was confused.

-Some ‘Wise’ person in the village was offended seeing me wearing trousers because he never wore anything except ‘Kurta Pyjama.’
+A ‘Wise’ person in the village was offended seeing me wearing trousers because he never wore anything except ‘Kurta Pajama.’

 Can you see how stupid some people can be?

-Draw a line between understanding someone’s point of view and letting them intimidate you with their judgements.
+Draw a line between understanding someone’s point of view and letting them intimidate you with their judgments.
 Live your life as you see fit.

 8. Be Vulnerable

-Quite often, in my personality development workshops, I ask a silly question –“Do you watch porn?”
+Quite often, in my personality development workshops, I ask a silly question to the attendees—”Do you watch porn?”

 Most of the students get the shock of their lives when they hear this.
-Girls get red with shame, boys laugh – some sit with their mouth wide open in surprise, and some have a disgusted look on their faces.
+Girls blush, boys try to suppress their laughter, some sit with their mouth wide open in surprise, and some others look disgusted.

-Almost always nobody answers, and then, after keeping mum for some moments, finally, I speak – “Well, I do.”
-Then comes loud laughter followed by pin-drop silence – rarely does someone gather the courage to confess that he or she does watch porn.
+Almost always, nobody answers, and then, after keeping mum for some moments, finally, I speak—“Well, I do.”
+Then comes loud laughter followed by pin-drop silence—rarely does someone gather the courage to confess that they watch porn.

 It’s not a question of watching or not watching porn.
 It’s about being vulnerable.